based on 7 nights inc. flights

-Deluxe Double Rooms, sized 30 - 41 m², are divided in those with balcony facing south and in those with a more spacious living area and bathroom.
-They dispose all of a Ladin style living area with authentic local antique furnishings.
+Deluxe Double Rooms, sized 30 - 41 m², some have a south-facing balcony whilst some have a more spacious living area and bathroom.
+The décor is a Ladin style with authentic local antique furnishings.
 The bathrooms have a ceramic or marble bath with shower, some with walk-in shower and double basins.

 |Deluxe Single Room||

 Deluxe single rooms measure 27sqm, they feature a double bed and all have a bathroom with shower and a small sitting area.

 These suites are spacious and elegantly decorated.
 Sized 43 – 50 m², each individually designed they are equipped with a stylish living area, twin beds and some have a balcony.
 The spacious bathrooms feature bathtub, walk-in shower and double basins.

 In the Suites, measuring between 44-58m², the living area can be separated from the bedroom, both of which are decorated in a traditional style.
 Some are set over two floors and they offer a comfortable sitting area with sofa and featuring either a fireplace or tiled masonry heater.
 The bathrooms feature walk-in showers, bath tub and double basins.

 The 50sqm open-plan loft suites are each individually designed with charming variations of the local traditional style.
 Each has a 10sqm south-facing terrace offering stunning views of the surrounding area.
 Inside, the open-fireplace creates a warm and relaxing sitting area and the bedroom offers ultimate comfort with goose down duvets as well as spacious marble bathrooms with hammam showers and bathtub.